viashnavi502/Sample/readme.txt

-dding readme file to gitHub
+adding readme file to gitHub

+change from gitHub